Erica L. Upshaw-Givner

 Let us work to combat the stigma surrounding mental health and eliminate the idea of therapy being taboo.
 As a clinician working in the mental health field, it appears therapeutic services are not utilized as frequency as they should be.
 My approach is to provide client centered services in a safe environment and cater to the holistic needs of an individual.
 Together, we can embark on a journey toward stability and redefine the meaning of healthy living.

-Felicia Robinson, Executive Assistant to Erica L. Upshaw-Givner, LCSW - Meeting the needs of VTP's clients is always important, ensuring wellness and support.
-Although pursuing my own growth and wellness, I am never to far away and will always be a part of the Vision Towards Peace family.
+Better meeting the needs of VTP's clients is always important, ensuring wellness and support.
+Although pursuing my own growth and wellness, I am never too far away and will always be a part of the Vision Towards Peace family.